wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 Example:

-    An example is this regex that matches any IP address:
+    An example is this regular expression that matches any IP address:

   .. code-block:: xml